Team

 recent book is Virtuous War: Mapping the Military-Industrial-Media-Entertainment

 Network.
+More information.

 Annick T.R.
-Wibben is a Watson Fellow at Brown University and the co-investigator
+Wibben is the co-investigator

 the University of Wales at Aberystwyth with a dissertation on 9/11 security

-security practices.
+for Human Security in New York City.
 Her writing is in the area of (feminist) critical security

 Solon Barocas served as a research and production assistant with InfoTechWarPeace